shivmgg/osd-doc/src/02_spec/07_modules/cdm/dbgregisters.rst

     - 0x0000

 Additionally, the CDM-OR1K module implements the following registers.
-Registers in the range 0x0400-0x443 are forwarded to corresponding registers of the attached OR1k CPU core.
-Each OR1k debug register is of 32-bit wide and is mapped as two 16-bit wide registers.
+Registers in the range **0x0400-0x443** are forwarded to corresponding registers of the attached OR1k CPU core.
+Each OR1k debug register is 32-bit wide and is mapped as two 16-bit wide registers.

 .. tabularcolumns:: |p{\dimexpr 0.40\linewidth-2\tabcolsep}|p{\dimexpr 0.60\linewidth-2\tabcolsep}|
 .. flat-table:: CDM-OR1K register address scheme